LivestockWaterRecycling/lwr-news-scraper/README.md

 ## General Information

 - This repository should be public, as we can treat the output .json files the script produces as a nomal JSON API.
+- Note that this repositoryhas github pages enabled, which lets us host files that live on the master branch.
-- This means we can access these .json files through a url, such as:
+- This means we can access these .json files through a url, as follows:

    * __press.json__: https://livestockwaterrecycling.github.io/lwr-news-scraper/press.json